 30MM

 The last month of the dry season.
 Temperatures start to rise and wildlife gathers round scarce water sources.
-Conditions on the coast excellent for exploring reefs as the diving season resumes.
+Conditions on the coast are excellent for exploring reefs as the diving season resumes.

 29°C